How To Prepare, Print & Clean Your Models

 Once your model is cured, you’re done.
 Your model is ready for whatever you want to do with it!
 Well done!

 If you’re going to be painting your model, or you want a smoother finish, you may want to file and/or sand the model.
 Even at the finest print settings (like a z-axis layer height of 25 microns), you’ll still find very fine layer lines.
 Most of the time you won’t even notice, and you’ll ignore them.
-But if you do find that these lines bother you, you can use small hobby files and fine sand paper to clean the surface of your model.
+But if you do find that these lines bother you, you can use small hobby files and fine sandpaper to clean the surface of your model.

 You’ll likely only need to file and sand those areas where supports connected to the model, or where you see visible layer lines on flat surfaces.
 I don’t sand or file areas that have printed detail (like the faces of figurines, for example).
 A small hobby knife can be useful to scrape areas that a file won’t fit into.
+This is good for removing any nubs left behind by supports, for example.

 Finally, if you’re going to paint your model, you’ll want to use a spray primer paint.
 I use cheap Krylon White paint and spray a light coat over the whole model.
 It’ll allow follow-on paints to stick well, and white won’t modify any colors that you use.
 If you’re a hobby painter already, you’ll be well familiar with priming and painting.
 Use the same techniques that you would use for an assembled plastic model.